Skip to Content

 Normally, on school days, she sets her alarm for 6:15 a.m. and wakes up immediately.
 She throws open our back door, letting a rush of cold air run in to “air things out.”
 She makes our kids’ breakfast and lunches simultaneously.
 Our apartment comes alive with a buzz of activity to get us out the door by 7:30 a.m. to get to my son’s elementary school, which, like, most in the city, starts promptly at 7:50 a.m.
 I’m making beds, getting clothes and water bottles filled, and chauffeuring.

-According to a public school teacher I know who asked not to be named as she’s not authorized to speak on behalf of the school district, their morning was more unusual than mine.
+According to a public school teacher I know who asked not to be named as she’s not authorized to speak on behalf of the school district, her morning was more unusual than mine.
 The United Educators of San Francisco told her to be at the school she works at by 7:30 a.m. this morning, and then relocate to a picket at a different school the union is targeting.
 “They could’ve at least started us at 9 a.m. like normal people,” the teacher said.

 The teacher described conflicting information from the union about teachers convening at Dolores Park or Civic Center Plaza at noon to march to a rally at SFUSD headquarters at 555 Franklin.
 She said she was surprised by the high energy level on the picket line today, with more “dancing and excitement and chanting” than yesterday.
 Despite that, “People want it to end,” especially because it’s supposed to rain tomorrow, she said.
 “Everyone wants to go back to work.”